jediemil/Nixie-Clock-Driver/README.md

 # Nixie-Clock-Driver
-Driving my Nixie tube clock with an ESP32
+Driving my Nixie tube clock with an ESP32.

+I suck at c++, don't laugh at me.